The Awakening of Humanity: Why “Qiyamat” is Our Ascent, Not Our End

 4. Humanity No Longer Needs a “Guardian”

 The Quran is the “Seal of Prophecy” because it declared humanity adult.
-We no longer need prophets to lead us by the hand like toddlers because we now have the tools: Reason and the Code of Universal Principles.
-If every religion insists on enforcing its own order through a savior, global destruction becomes an inevitable consequence of their conflict.
+We no longer need prophets to lead us by the hand because we now have the tools: Reason (‘Aql) and the Code of Universal Principles.
+If every religion insists on enforcing its own order through a longed-for savior, global destruction becomes an inevitable consequence of their conflict.
 The Quran warns us against this.
 Humanity will find its way; the “Good” is already waiting to rise.

 Conclusion: A Fresh Breath of Hope